Cadasta/cadasta-docs/en/03-projects.md

 **Congratulations!** You've created your first project.

+### Project Members & Member Permissions {#project-members-member-permissions}

+When you create members of your project, you must assign them permissions.
+These permissions will define user accesses and privileges for using the platform.
+Currently, there are five user roles, defined below with details regarding access rights:

+* **Administrator**.
+The Administrator can create new projects within an organization, manages user roles and access, and has full permissions regarding accessing and editing data.

+* **Project Manager**.
+The Project Manager works within an organization on a specific project, and with regard to that project can access and edit all data within the project, including adding new users to the project and setting access rights.

+* **Data Collector**.
+The Data Collector works in the field with the communities to collect data using Field Papers, Mobile Applications, or by directly entering data into the platform.
+The Data Collector can add data in a project, but cannot edit existing data.

+* **Project User**.
+The Project User can view all data within the project, even if it is set to private.
+The Project User does not have the ability to add or edit data.

+* **Public User**.
+A Public User can view only data that is publicly available.

 ### Editing a Project {#editing-a-project}

 Once you've created a project, you may find that you need to make some changes.
 There are three aspects of a project that you can change: